nekr0z/linux-on-huawei-matebook-13-2019/README.md

 Huawei's proprietary PC Manager allows to switch on battery protection with several modes for charge/discharge threshold while connected to AC power.
 For instance, it is possible to make the laptop maintain the battery charge between 40% and 70%, which is supposed to greatly reduce battery wear (batteries are known to lose capacity when constantly sitting at close to 100% charged).
 The problem is that Huawei PC Manager is a Windows-only piece of software.

-[Huawei-WMI](https://github.com/aymanbagabas/Huawei-WMI) device driver fully supports Matebook 13, including settings for battery protection, since version 3.0.
+You can use [matebook-applet](https://github.com/nekr0z/matebook-applet) to have GUI on Linux for this functionality.
+Under the hood it utilizes [Huawei-WMI](https://github.com/aymanbagabas/Huawei-WMI) device driver that fully supports Matebook 13, including settings for battery protection, since version 3.0.
 The driver only works with Linux kernel 5.0 and newer (you can install 5.2 from Debian Backports).
+Kernels 5.5 and newer have the sufficient version of the driver already included.

 For those running older kernels I developed a [script](batpro) (you can download archive with this and the other script from [releases](https://github.com/nekr0z/linux-on-huawei-matebook-13-2019/releases) page).
 The script depends on `ioport` (available as package in Debian) and needs to be run as root: